-The attached Section 504 Self-Evaluation form will be utilized by the Coc Name during self-evaluation using to identify necessary changes and improvements to address any deficiencies or discrimination.
+The attached Section 504 Self-Evaluation form will be utilized by the Grantee Name during self-evaluation using to identify necessary changes and improvements to address any deficiencies or discrimination.
 Self-evaluation will also include a review of each of the below topics.

-Promote Awareness and Ensure Effective Communication Review steps taken to ensure all beneficiaries and employees are aware of their rights under Section 504.
-Train staff in awareness and share ideas to make reasonable accommodations.
+Promote Awareness and Ensure Effective Communication

+Review steps taken to ensure all beneficiaries and employees are aware of their rights under Section 504.
+Train staff in awareness and share ideas to make reasonable accommodations so they can provide services for as many people as possible.
 Conduct a survey of staff and beneficiaries to identify the most effective communication methods.